tenorio/url_shortener/README.md

 # URL Shortener

 This is a URL shortener app.
-You can enter your **BIG** URL and it will be shortened and became more elegant and ease to use/remember.
+You can enter your **BIG URL** and it will be shortened and became more elegant and easy to use/remember.

+---
+##### LIVE VERSION available at [https://url-shortener-tenorio.herokuapp.com/](https://url-shortener-tenorio.herokuapp.com/)

+---

 **Prerequisites**